helthbrazil/ionic4/README.md

 # Ionic4
-A basic example of integration between Ionic and Google Maps
+A basic example of Ionic 4 App

 ## How to run this example